 Text by CLOT Magazine

-For this reason, Morphine Records has extended an invitation to Lebanese musicians and DJs to gather and express their anger, by way of an extended musical event taking place in Beirut on the 1st anniversary of the October Revolution of 2019.
+For this reason, Morphine Records has invited Lebanese musicians and DJs to gather and express their anger through an extended musical event in Beirut on the 1st anniversary of the October Revolution of 2019.
 Recorded in one of the capital’s most illustrious venues, The Ballroom Blitz, the star-studded line-up of Beirut-based musicians is curated by Ruptured Records, Irtijal Festival, the Frequent Defect music collective, and Ballroom Blitz.
 Fadi Tabbal and his team from a renowned local studio, Tunefork, engineered the concerts.

 Follow the event here.